-The practice is owned by an individual who is the principal dentist there.
-They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The practice is owned by an organisation and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The registered manager at Old Square Orthodontics Ltd is one of the dentists.

-On the day of inspection, we collected 14 CQC comment cards filled in by patients.
+On the day of inspection, we collected 29 CQC comment cards filled in by patients.